EdgeBinder/edgebinder-laminas-component/docs/INSTALLATION.md

 ### Common Issues

+1. **"EdgeBinder configuration is missing"**
+   - Verify that the configuration file is in the correct location (`config/autoload/edgebinder.local.php`)
+   - Check that the ConfigProvider is registered in your application

+2. **"Adapter configuration is missing"**
+   - Ensure you have specified an `adapter` in your configuration
+   - For testing, use `'adapter' => 'inmemory'`

+3. **"Unsupported adapter type"**
+   - For external adapters, ensure the adapter package is installed
+   - Check that the adapter is properly registered with the AdapterRegistry
+   - For custom adapters, register them with `AdapterRegistry::register()`

-1. **"Required service not found"**
+4. **"Required service not found"** (for external adapters)
    - Ensure all required services are registered in your container
-   - Check that the Weaviate client component is properly configured
+   - For Weaviate: Check that the Weaviate client component is properly configured

-2. **"EdgeBinder configuration is missing"**
-   - Verify that the configuration file is in the correct location
-   - Check that the ConfigProvider is registered

-3. **"Unsupported adapter type"**
-   - Ensure the adapter is properly registered
-   - For custom adapters, register them with the AdapterRegistry

 ### Getting Help